samiullahdevsinc/django-working/README.md

 # django-working
-This is practice Django Repository
+This is practice Django Repository.
+You can see the practice and notes in the dev branch